ARM-software/arm-trusted-firmware/docs/porting-guide.rst

 ::

     Argument : void
-    Return   : int
+    Return   : void

 This API is used by the crash reporting mechanism to force write of all buffered data on the designated crash console.
 It should only use general purpose registers x0 and x1 to do its work.
-The return value is 0 on successful completion; otherwise the return value is -1.

 Build flags
 -----------